Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Obsessive-compulsive disorder (OCD) is a mental health condition marked by two core symptoms:

-• Obsessions: Unwanted, intrusive thoughts, images, urges, feelings, or sensations that cause significant anxiety or distress.
+• Obsessions: Unwanted, intrusive thoughts, images, urges, or sensations that cause intense anxiety or distress.

-• Compulsions: Repetitive behaviors or mental rituals performed to reduce the anxiety triggered by obsessions or to prevent a feared event.
+• Compulsions: Repetitive behaviors or mental rituals performed to reduce the anxiety or prevent something feared from happening.

-This obsession-compulsion cycle can be time-consuming, emotionally draining, and disruptive to daily life.
+This cycle of obsessions and compulsions can be time-consuming, emotionally draining, and disruptive to daily life.

-While OCD certainly involves anxiety, it is not classified as an anxiety disorder in the current Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-In 2013, OCD was placed into its own category: Obsessive-Compulsive and Related Disorders, which also includes:
+Although anxiety is a major part of OCD, the disorder is no longer classified as an anxiety disorder in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+In 2013, OCD was moved to a new category: Obsessive-Compulsive and Related Disorders, which also includes:

 This reclassification reflects the unique features of OCD, especially the repetitive, ritualistic behaviors and the specific nature of intrusive thoughts.

 “Every person with OCD experiences anxiety,” says Tracie Ibrahim, LMFT, CST, Chief Compliance Officer at NOCD.
-“No one with OCD has ever escaped the feeling of anxiety—that’s the whole problem—that you feel so anxious that you engage in compulsions to try to get rid of the discomfort of the anxiety.”
+“No one with OCD has ever escaped the feeling of anxiety—that’s the whole problem—that you feel so anxious that you engage in compulsions to try to get rid of the discomfort.”

 Key differences: OCD vs. anxiety disorders

-Here’s a closer look at how OCD differs from other anxiety disorders like generalized anxiety disorder (GAD), panic disorder, or social anxiety:
+OCD differs from other anxiety disorders–like generalized anxiety disorder (GAD), panic disorder, or social anxiety–in several important ways:

 1. OCD follows a specific pattern

-In contrast, anxiety disorders often involve persistent worry or fear without ritualistic behaviors.
+In contrast, anxiety disorders usually involve persistent worry or fear that does not induce ritualistic behaviors.

 2. Compulsions are central to OCD

-People with OCD perform rituals or mental acts (e.g., checking, counting, reassurance-seeking) in response to their obsessions.
+People with OCD perform rituals or mental acts (e.g., checking, cleaning, reassurance-seeking) in response to their obsessions.

-In anxiety disorders, behaviors are generally reactive, not ritualistic.
+In most anxiety disorders, behaviors are generally reactive, not ritualistic.

 “There’s only one thing that makes OCD and anxiety different, and that’s obsessions and compulsions,” says Ibrahim.